QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![mysql active](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/b4393fc1-2819-4fb6-82de-9c5aee6e94f0)

-As shown in the above image, after restarting and enabling MySQL we reconirm the service status and we can see that the service is active and running.
+As shown in the above image, after restarting and enabling MySQL we reconfirm the service status and we can see that the service is active and running.

 #### <br>Step 3: Configure MySQL Database to Work with WordPress<br/>